reenmayee/CodeGuru/README.md

 **CodeGuru** is a beginner-friendly AI-powered coding assistant.
 It helps new programmers understand, debug, and optimize code across multiple languages in real time.

-Paste your code, select a language, and let CodeGuru do the heavy lifting!
+Paste your code, select a language, and let CodeGuru do the heavy lifting!!

 ## ✨ Features